auzxo/icon-changer/readme.md

 * start league and login
 * click whichever icon u want to use

-u have to have league open before u launch
+make sure u have league open before u launch